Corasinth/SudokuBoard/README.md

 ; yOffset =0
 ```

+Values that are commented out are not visible to the script.

 Then you can do another calibration to generate a new set of values, and easily swap between the two by only leaving uncommented the set you wish to use.

 ### Mouse Calibration

 Mouse calibration can be triggered by pressing `Control + Alt + Shift + c`, or by right-clicking the tray icon and selecting the appropriate option.
+Before starting the calibration it's important to arrange your sudoku puzzle on the screen as it would be when solving it.
+Mouse mode doesn't track the puzzle itself, only its position set when you calibrate, so if you move the puzzle around afterwards (such as scrolling down, changing the zoom level, or shrinking the window) the calibration will be invalid.

-Instructions for calibration will then pop up.
+Once you begin, instructions for calibration will pop up.
 Once you read these and close the dialogue box, the next four left clicks/Enter key presses will record the appropriate information.

 You'll need to click the top-left corner of the sudoku grid, the top-right corner, the bottom-left corner, and lastly the bottom-right corner, in that order.
 You can move the mouse, or use the arrow/WASD keys to move the mouse one pixel.
 It isn't necessary to be pixel-perfect, but you should try to be accurate.
 If you have issues, you can always recalibrate.